 Unfortunately, we’ve witnessed a few dog fights in campgrounds since we started RVing.
 One time, we watched the frazzled dog owners pack up and take their fur baby to the vet.
 We felt so bad and really hoped they had pet insurance to help with the bill.
 The last thing you want to worry about is money when you’re trying to make sure your pet is okay.
-To prevent this we firmly believe all RVers need pet insurance on the road.
+To prevent this if your traveling with a dog, we firmly believe all RVers need pet insurance on the road.

 Why You Need Pet Insurance